A PDE model for bleb formation and interaction with linker proteins: Abstract

 \section{Abstract}

-The aim of this paper is to further develop mathematical models for bleb formation in cells, including cell-membrane interactions with linker proteins.
+{ The aim of this paper is to further develop mathematical models for bleb formation in cells, including cell-membrane interactions with linker proteins.
 This leads to nonlinear reaction-diffusion equations on a surface coupled to fluid dynamics in the bulk.
 We provide a detailed mathematical analysis and investigate some singular limits of the model, connecting it to previous literature.
-Moreover, we provide numerical simulations in different scenarios, confirming that the model can reproduce experimental results on bleb initation.
+Moreover, we provide numerical simulations in different scenarios, confirming that the model can reproduce experimental results on bleb initation. } { Cell blebbing, Surface PDEs, Fluid-Structure Interaction, Free Boundary Problems. }